 NAR has a wealth of resources to help agents, brokers, and associations better understand and educate each other about the safety risks they face.

-From planning your safety strategy to extensive safety resources including apps, products, and educators, NAR has many useful items for all real estate professionals including regularly-scheduled safety webinars, numerous articles organized by category, and videos.
+From planning your safety strategy to extensive safety resources including apps, products, and educators, NAR has many useful items for all real estate professionals including regularly-scheduled safety webinars, numerous articles organized by category, videos, and a safety alert program.

 Information about NAR's Safety Program Reimbursement Grant for Associations is also available.